Parietal-INRIA/fmralign/README.md

 ### Documentation

-You can found an introduction about functional alignment .
+You can found a theoretical introduction to functional alignment at (https://parietal-inria.github.io/fmralign-docs), a user guide and some examples on how to use the package.

 ## License